 The video was produced and directed by Scott Moore, who helmed their previous clip for “I’m Alright”.

 “…the instant hooks and melodies of Cheap Trick, with the Americana of Tom Petty & The Heartbreakers…” -Screamer Magazine

 In June of 2018, Kivel Records released The Great Affairs’ ‘Ten & 2’.
 That record found the band pursuing a more muscular, guitar-heavy sound, owing as much to their Classic Rock forebears as formative efforts had to the Singer/Songwriter model.
 Inspired perhaps by their 2017 covers EP ‘Six Pack’, where the band mined and re-imagined gems from ‘70s FM stalwarts like Thin Lizzy, Fleetwood Mac, and Cheap Trick, the collection openly embraced their various influences to create a sound both comfortably familiar and refreshingly its own.

-Now, after a handful of singles, and frontman Denny Smith’s second solo LP ‘From The Dark’ in 2019, the band return in the final quarter of 2020 with a new full-length offering.
+After a handful of singles, and frontman Denny Smith’s second solo LP ‘From The Dark’ in 2019, the band returned in the final quarter of 2020 with a new full-length offering.
 ‘Everybody Moves, Nobody Gets Hurt.’ runs the gamut, possibly covering more ground sonically and stylistically in its 10-song arc than all of their previous releases combined.

 THE GREAT AFFAIRS are:

 Corey “Rizzo” Rozzoni: lead guitar, vocals

 Matt Andersen: bass, vocals

 “Classic American rock ‘par excellence’ emanates from Nashville’s The Great Affairs; think hooky choruses and guitar lines, classy songwriting, top-notch arrangements and fine musicianship.” -Simon Lambert, Ballroom Blitz